microsoft/ignite-learning-paths-training/aiml/aiml20/speaker-notes.md

 First, there are lots of great tools available that will do all that math for you, while taking advantage of powerful computing resources like big data stores and GPU processors.
-You've probably heard of tools like Tensorflow or Pytorch that do this, and you'll hear more about that in the next talk in this learning path.
+You've probably heard of tools like Tensorflow or Pytorch that do this, and you'll hear more about that in the later talks in this learning path.

 Secondly, even then, to make use of those tools you'll need: lots of training data, those powerful computing resources, and a team of AI engineers to make use